Pylons/pyramid/docs/designdefense.rst

 when :term:`traversal` is used as a "model graph".
 A terminology overlap confused people who wrote applications that always use ORM packages such as SQLAlchemy, which has a different notion of the definition of a "model".
-As a sresult, in Pyramid 1.0a7, the tree of objects traversed is now renamed to :term:`resource tree` and its components are now named :term:`resource` objects.
+As a result, in Pyramid 1.0a7, the tree of objects traversed is now renamed to :term:`resource tree` and its components are now named :term:`resource` objects.
 Associated APIs have been changed.
 This hopefully alleviates the terminology confusion caused by overriding the term "model".